realth000/gitsumu/README.md

             '^lib/{{}}.dart': 'lib/generated/{{}}.g.dart'
 ```

-## Restriction
+## Restrictions

 As said above, when using with `build_runner` like `dart run build_runner build`, the generated code will not update
 even environment updated (a new git commit, flutter version changed ...).
 This is because gitsumu only relies on
-environment, `build_runner` can not know whether we need a rebuild. **You need to delete the generated code before
+environment, `build_runner` does not know whether we need a rebuild. **Manually delete the generated code before
 run `dart run build_runner build` again.**

-Though it's ok to use with `build_runner` in a clean
+Although it's ok to use with `build_runner` in a clean
-environment (like CI/CD), it's highly recommend to use the separate cli `dart run gitsumu` .
+environment (like CI/CD), using the separate cli `dart run gitsumu` is better in development.

 ## Debugging